 If it’s a marking stick made from oil, it is called a pastel…. except there’s chalk pastels.
 You can see how confusing shopping for art supplies can be!
 Oh, and don’t forget there’s paint crayons!

 We will show you what we like and why and the kid’s reactions to each product below. *This post contains affiliate links.

 The “crayon” most known to use in coloring books is a stick made from wax mixed with pigment.
 The result is the waxy coloring tool kids love to use.
 But there is a definite difference in the coloring results depending on which crayon brand used.

 It’s the same as why one chocolate chip cookie tastes different from another chocolate chip cookie, the amount of each ingredient used in the recipe!

-If a company uses a paraffin wax or beeswax will change the feel of the coloing motion and the amount of wax distributed.
+If a company uses a paraffin wax or beeswax it will change the feel of the coloring motion and the amount of wax distributed.
 The mount of pigment mixed into the wax and what kind of pigment is used will change the coloring result and amount of color viewed.

 A crayon with a higher ratio of wax to pigment will distribute a little amount of blotchy color and a build up of wax.
 Too much wax will blob up your artwork because your paper can only handle so much wax build up before the crayon stops working for you.

 There’s a sweet spot in just the right wax and pigment mixture that allows you a smooth coloring experience and a lovely amount of color to your artwork!

 Too much wax also tends to make the color on the paper less or diluted from what they stick appears to be.
 This frustrates many kids who want to see the color on their paper that they have in their hands.
 If they don’t get the results they envisioned, they decide immediately that they don’t like crayons.